FASS510 Qualitative Research Methods

 This module is aimed at MA and PhD students who are planning to use or wish to learn more about qualitative research methodologies, along with the themes, concepts and issues associated with their employment.
 To this end, the sessions aim to provide an introduction to and overview of the range of approaches and attendant epistemological issues associated with the use of qualitative research methods in the arts, humanities and social sciences.

-- Qualitative Research: Design and Implementation
+- Qualitative Research: Design and Process

 - Interviewing in Qualitative Research – I [Part One of FASS637]*